-- 'wilful refusal'- refusing to pay when you could have done; or

-- 'culpable neglect'- not taking appropriate action when you were billed, and recovery action was being taken.
+- wilful refusal refusing to pay when you could have done; or - culpable neglect not taking appropriate action when you were billed, and recovery action was being taken.

-At the hearing, the Magistrates may sentence you to a term of imprisonment.
+At the hearing, the Magistrates or District Judge may sentence you to a term of imprisonment.
 The sentence can be suspended on whatever terms the Magistrates consider appropriate.

 Usually this would be an agreement to pay a weekly or monthly amount.
-If no agreement can be reached the Magistrates will then consider committing, you to Prison for a maximum of 90 days for each year's or part-year's charge unpaid.
+If no agreement can be reached the Magistrates will then consider committing, you to prison for a maximum of 90 days for each year's or part-year's charge unpaid.